srobb1/PFB2012/README.md

 - git push  : Send files that have been committed to GitHub

 ---
-Steps to do only one time for set up:
+Steps to do only *ONE* time for set up:

 1. go to https://github.com/
 2. create an account.